-The proposed development is also consistent with the main thrust of Regional Policy (EMRA RSES).
+The proposed development is also consistent with the main thrust of recently adopted Regional Policy (EMRA RSES).

 The planning authority is respectfully requested to consider the necessity for this infrastructure, which the market would not require if there was not a demand for same.
 The planning authority is also requested to consider the meticulous site selection process undertaken, which has to satisfy the criteria of the planning authority in addition to the technical/radio requirements of the identified search ring.
-Finally, the planning authority is also requested to consider the suitability of this type of spatial context for this infrastructure generally. i.e. arterial transport route/ proximate to nearby junction.

-With regard to the \$.254 legislation, as cited under Section 4 above, it is submitted that the proposed development.
+With regard to the S. 254 legislation, as cited under Section 4 above, it is submitted that the proposed development.